lucasvazq/dotfiles/CONTRIBUTING.md

     Copy all home changes to dotfiles repo

     Args:
-        excluded_files Tuple[str]: relative path of files to exclude excluded_dirs Tuple[str]: relative path of dirs to exclude
+        excluded_files: relative path of files to exclude
+        excluded_dirs: relative path of dirs to exclude
     """

     root = pathlib.Path.cwd()